defencedigital/moduk-service-manual/src/user-research/find-user-research-participants-across-defence.md

 Defence Connect is a secure network for “disconnected users”, including:

 - reservists
-- soldiers and officers without MODNET access
+- soldiers and officers without access to a MOD device
 - people working off base

 You can use Defence Connect to: